jaghaimo/starpocalypse/README.md

 All of these changes are optional, and can be disabled via `starpocalypse.json`.

+_Important!_ As of Starpocalypse 2.2.0, the mod is no longer save to disable.
+In order to remove Starpocalypse from a save game, delete `starpocalypse/data` folder, load, and finally save the game.

 ## Implementation details

 Every change can be disabled at will, see `starpocalypse.json`.